State-mandated PFML

 Details

-Covered employer: Mandatory for state employees (i.e., the State of New Hampshire as employer) but voluntary for private employers with more than 50 employees and all public non-state employers.
+Covered employer: Mandatory for state employees (i.e., the State of New Hampshire as employer) but voluntary for private employers and all public non-state employers.
 A tax credit of 50% of premiums is provided to employers who opt-in to the program and purchase a NH PFML plan from MetLife.

 Employee eligibility requirements: Employees must be designated as working for a NH employer and report wages to NH for unemployment purposes to be eligible for NH PFML coverage.
-For workers whose employer chooses not to offer NH PFML, individual workers may purchase PFML benefits through a purchasing pool, which includes a seven-month waiting period before benefits may begin.
+If a private employer does not have a NH PFML plan, individual workers may purchase PFML benefits through a purchasing pool, which includes a seven-month waiting period before benefits may begin.

 Reason for leave: